redhat-openstack/website/source/blog/2013-04-13-announcing-rdo.html.md

 And to help you make the most of OpenStack, we've created this site so you can:

-* Connect with fellow OpenStack users on the [community forums](/forum);
+* Connect with fellow OpenStack users on the [mailing lists](https://www.rdoproject.org/contribute/mailing-lists/) or in the #rdo channel on the [Freenode](http://freenode.net/) server;
 * [Get started](/install/packstack/) with the latest OpenStack project software, packaged and ready to use on Red Hat Enterprise Linux, CentOS, Scientific Linux, Fedora, and other RHEL derivatives and Fedora remixes;
-* Read and improve on our [documentation](/documentation), check the [troubleshooting page](/troubleshooting/) if you have any issues, and consider adding your OpenStack set-up as a [case study](/user-stories)
+* Read and improve on our [documentation](https://www.rdoproject.org/use/), check the [troubleshooting page](/troubleshooting/) if you have any issues, and consider adding your OpenStack set-up as a [case study](/user-stories)

-If you have any questions, feel free to ask your questions here.
-And if you see a great nugget of information you want to share with others, consider adding it to our [wiki](http://rdoproject.org/Adding_new_content).
+If you have any questions, take a look at our [Ask and Answer](https://www.rdoproject.org/contribute/#ask-and-answer) section of the site.
+And if you see a great nugget of information you want to share with others, feel free to send it to the [mailing lists](https://www.rdoproject.org/contribute/mailing-lists/).
 As always, it's the community behind open source projects that makes them great and we are excited to invite everyone in.

 Thanks, and have fun with OpenStack!
 Dave Neary